-Management or the Unions cannot win all the time.
-They should endeavor to discuss demands freely, fully, and justify differences with reasons.
+Neither management nor the union can win all the time.
+They should endeavor to discuss demands freely and fully and justify their differences with reasons.
 They should consider compromise proposals to find a mutually satisfactory basis for an agreement or settlement.
-Negotiation may be more cumbersome in challenging times; management should continue to explore a win-win option.
-Bargaining should be processed with transparency and open-mindedness.
+Negotiation may be more cumbersome in challenging times; management should continue to explore a win–win option.
+Bargaining should process with firmness, fairness, transparency and open-mindedness.

-Allow enough time for Collective bargaining
+Time

-Management should not hurry the time for collective bargaining.
-It should seek the prompt release of the union representatives to enable them also to prepare their positions.
-With good pre-bargaining plans, both parties should know that it is not in their interest to prolong any negotiation.
-For the unions, the more they stay on the table, the more agitated their members become.
-On the management side, man-hours of the Council cannot be overlooked entirely.
-It is in maintaining a balance that both parties can reach a very fruitful end.
+Management should not waste the time allotted for collective bargaining.
+It should seek the prompt release of the union representatives to enable them to prepare their positions.
+With good pre-bargaining plans, both parties know it is not in their interest to prolong any negotiation.
+For the union, the more it stays on the table, the more agitated its members become.
+On the management side, the person-hours of the council cannot be overlooked entirely.
+It is in maintaining a balance that both parties can reach a fruitful end.

-The Angel in Union’s cloak
+Angel in a union’s cloak

-Management must identify a typical shoe fitting union official within its ranks that should always put on the thinking cap of how the unions think.
+Management must identify a typical shoe-fitting union official within its ranks that should always put on the unions’ thinking cap to figure out how the unions think.
 This may seem like role-playing, but it must be real and convincing.
-This person is an Angel in unions’ cloak must be someone close to the unions enough to earn their trust as a friend without any iota of doubts; and capable of gathering their thoughts to present them to management in its raw form.
-This enables management to deliberate on the best options to either counter the union claims or assuage their feelings towards reaching the best of agreements.
-This is one of the most critical aspects of negotiation when the unions play games on the table by psychologically wearing down management that they know cannot be tolerant of prolonged negotiations.
-No matter the threat and coercion, management should be guided by the principles of affordability and sustainability before making concessions or reaching an agreement with the unions.
+This angel in a union cloak must be close enough to the union to earn its trust as a friend without any iota of doubt and be capable of gathering the union’s thoughts to present to management in their raw form.
+This enables management to deliberate on the best options to either counter the union claims or assuage its feelings and reach the best agreement.
+One of the most critical aspects of negotiation is when the union plays games on the table by psychologically wearing down management, knowing they cannot be tolerant of prolonged negotiations.
+No matter the threat or coercion, management should be guided by the principles of affordability and sustainability before making concessions or reaching an agreement with the union.

 Recognition of union rights

-Management should adhere to the rules of engagement and respect union executives and their rights to represent their members without harassment.
+Management should adhere to the rules of engagement and respect union executives and their right to represent their members without harassment.

 Implementation of collective agreements

-After each negotiation, Management should endeavor to implement the agreement reached and keep its promises made to the staff.
+After each negotiation, management should implement the agreement and keep its promises to the staff.
 Management should judiciously adhere to negotiation cycles.
-Where there are challenges that may make implementation or adherence to the negotiation cycle, Management should first meet with the unions' leadership.
-After that, call for a meeting of the Negotiation Council to deliberate and find solutions to the challenges.
+Where there are challenges that may make implementation or adherence to the negotiation cycle difficult, management should first meet with the union leadership.
+After that, the negotiation council should call a meeting to deliberate and find solutions to the challenges.

-Dealing with management prerogatives
+Management prerogatives